Saptha-me/Bindu/README.md

 ## Acknowledgements

-We are grateful to the following projects for their contributions to the development of bindu:
+We are grateful to the following projects for the development of bindu:

 - [FastA2A](https://github.com/pydantic/fasta2a)
 - [12 Factor Agents](https://github.com/humanlayer/12-factor-agents/blob/main/content/factor-11-trigger-from-anywhere.md)